rblack42/ACCweb.cosc2325/BasicArchitecture/Performance/index.rst

 As mentioned before, making machines fast makes them hot as well.
 I have had laptop computers I did not ever want in my lap, they just got too hot!
 Again, slowing them down makes them run cooler.
-A bit part of the design of a chip involves making sure the heat generating parts ar spread over enough area that cooling technologies can keep them running cool enough.
+A bit part of the design of a chip involves making sure the heat generating parts are spread over enough area that cooling technologies can keep them running cool enough.

 That Cray-2 I ran back in 1992 would literally melt if the coolant stopped